reflectoring/reflectoring.github.io/content/blog/2023/2023-12-26-checked-exceptions.md

 {{% image alt="Exceptions in Java" src="images/posts/checked-exceptions/exceptions.png" %}}

-`RuntimeException` extends `Exception` and the `Error` extends `Throwable`.
-These two and all classes that extend them are unchecked exceptions.
-All other classes that extend `Throwable` (usually via `Exception`) are checked exceptions.
+`RuntimeException` extends `Exception` and the `Error` extends `Throwable`. `RuntimeException` and `Error` are so-called unchecked exceptions, meaning that they don't need to be handled by the calling code (i.e. they don't need to be "checked").
+All other classes that extend `Throwable` (usually via `Exception`) are checked exceptions, meaning that the compiler expects them to be handled by the calling code (i.e. they must be "checked").

 Everything, checked or not, that extends from `Throwable` can be caught in a catch-block.